talex-touch/talex-touch/apps/docs/docs/plugins/config/init.md

 ## icon <Badge type="info" text="OPTIONAL" /> <Badge type="warning" text="Supposed" />

-Filed `icon` identifies the icon of a plugin, if it's empty, the default will be `TalexTouch` Logo, it will seriously affect the user's identification in the plug-in
+Filed `icon` identifies the icon of a plugin, if it's empty, the default will be `Tuff` Logo, it will seriously affect the user's identification in the plug-in

 <br />
 <br />